2018 New Hampshire elections: Senate

-New Hampshire held no election for the United States Senate in 2018, as the state is not represented in the Senate by a seat of Class 2.
+New Hampshire held no election for the United States Senate in 2018, as the state is not represented in the Senate by a seat of Class 1.

 House of Representatives

 New Hampshire's two seats in the United States House of Representatives were up for election.
 Both seats were retained by the Democratic Party.

 State's constitutional offices

 Governor

 Incumbent Republican Chris Sununu was reelected against Democratic nominee Molly Kelly.

 Executive council

-All 5 seats of the New Hampshire Executive Council were up for election.
-Democrats were able to gain one seat and thus achieved a 3-2 majority.
+All five seats of the New Hampshire Executive Council were up for election.
+Democrats gained one seat, and thus achieved a 3–2 majority.

-State Legislature
+State legislature

-State Senate
+State senate

 All 24 seats of the New Hampshire Senate were up for election.
-Democrats achieved a 14-10 majority.
+Democrats achieved a 14–10 majority.

 State House of Representatives

 All 400 seats of the New Hampshire House of Representatives were up for election.
-Democrats achieved a 234-166 majority.
+Democrats achieved a 234–166 majority.